swashdev/swashdev.github.io/licenses/CC0.md

 documents with the licensed materials, so backups like this might be necessary for some people.

-Needless to say, I am not affiliated with Creative Commons, and nor am I a lawyer.
-This page is not presenting legal advice.
+<span class = "important">Needless to say, I am not affiliated with Creative
+Commons, and nor am I a lawyer.
+This page is not presenting legal advice.</span>

-It should be noted that the text of the CC0 is, itself, [licensed under the CC0][ccc].
-(See the paragraph in section 5 marked _Licensing_)
+<span class = "important">It should be noted that the text of the CC0 is,
+itself, <a href = "https://creativecommons.org/terms/">licensed under the CC0</a>.
+(See the paragraph in section 5 marked <i>Licensing</i>)</span>

 You may download a plaintext copy of the CC0 [here][textfile].